Skip to content

 Nordrhein-Westfalen

 • Aachen is also a treat and worth picking up an extra packet of the famous biscuits from the main bakery in the old town.
 The Christmas market in Aachen was fantastic.
-Mülheim an der Ruhr had an awesome medieval market at Schloß Broich and a small “Nikolaus Markt” in their Altstadt
+Mülheim an der Ruhr had an awesome medieval market at Schloß Broich and a small “Nikolaus Markt” in its Altstadt

-• Bochum has lovely decorations around and downtown there is a children’s area to listen to stories and then the highlight is when Santa flies across between the buildings on a cable – very cool.
+• Bochum has lovely decorations around, and downtown, there is a children’s area to listen to stories, and then the highlight is when Santa flies across between the buildings on a cable – very cool.

 • Bonn has various Christmas markets